gaehlerm/SoftwareEngineering/README.md

 ```

 This idea changed C++.
 One of the biggest problems was gone.
 The user friendliness improved a lot.
 This pattern is used everywhere by everyone and has been calles Resource Acquisition Is Intialization (RAII) by Scott Myers //reference to Scott Myers book

 And if there is a code pattern that everyone uses it becomes part of the programming language.
 The vector class was born.
 It’s a higher-level object based on the array.
 It hides all the nasty work with new and delete and comes with an easy to use interface and all the important functionality one would expect.
 The only price to pay is a tiny bit of performance that is so small, you won’t be able to measure it.
 Vectors are a higher level of abstraction than arrays.
 They are simply better than arrays.
 Don’t ever bother using old school arrays.
 Don’t waste time learning more about arrays.
 I told you everything you have to know.

-//some title for these lines?
+## The onion layers

 //create a Figure with levels of abstraction.
 Levels: Infrastructure – Domain level – application level – API – acceptance tests/GUI

 In your code you will also have different levels of abstraction.
+These can be companed to the layers of an onion.

+### 3rd party libraries

-The lowest level is the programming language and 3rd party libraries.
+The lowest, inner most level is the programming language and 3rd party libraries.
 You can’t change those unless you replace them.
 Changing code in a 3rd party library may be possible but I highly discourage you from doing that.
 Unless you take the library into your own code base and treat it the same way as all your other code.
 Generally, this is an extremely bad idea.
 The only reasonable approach is writing the authors of the library and offering help to get your suggestion implemented.

+### Infrasturcture code

 One layer above the programming language and the 3rd party libraries we have our own low-level infrastructure code.
 These are generally all our basic datatypes and all the IO code.
 All the technical details the user will never see.
 The user will not even know about.
+He can only guess how it could be implemented, though in good code he will not have any clue how it's actually done.

+### The domain level

-//add something about domain levels
+//add something about domain levels.
+Write more exactly what the differences between the domain level and high level code are.

 Then there is the domain level.
-This is the core of your application.
+This is the core of your application (though it is not the core of the onion!).
 It contains all the business logic of your software.
 This is where all the complexity of your software lies.
 It takes understanding of the business to understand this code here.

+### High level code

 The next level is the high-level code.
 Here the code follows pretty much the same logic as the problem we are solving.
 Variables and functions have the same names as the sales person uses.
 It also follows the same logic.
 If a marketing person looks at the high-level code, he should be able to understand what is going on.

+### API

 One level higher is the API.
 This defines the interface between our code and the user.
 It’s a wrapper around the high-level code.
 It offers all the functionality the user would expect in an easy to use form.

+### GUI and acceptance tests

 On the highest level are the GUI and the acceptance tests in parallel.
 If you ever have a GUI make sure its code is completely decoupled from the rest of the code.
 The only interaction should be through your API.
 The same holds for the acceptance tests.
 It is so much easier writing the on the API than testing a GUI.
 Only test GUIs if you absolutely have to because for whatever reason they contain too much logic.

 As a summary I want to emphasize again the tremendous importance of abstraction levels.
 Different abstraction levels are the only reason we are able to understand highly complex systems.
 And it’s your job to define the abstraction levels for your code.
 Good luck!

-Dependency tree
+## Dependency tree

 Between classes as well as between files there are dependencies.
 The high-level object always depends on the low-level object.
 In math we call this kind of structure a tree, or more accurately a directed acyclic graph.
 This graph has the additional property that there should never be any bidirectional connections, i.e. there should never be any cyclic dependencies.
 Diamond like shapes are fine as long as there is a unique direction of the dependencies.